 One of the most famous products in Ukraine is pork fat called “salo”.
 There are many variants to eat: raw, salted, baked, smoked, or fried.
 It is mostly eaten in varied forms as an appetizer with garlic, onions, and pickles and often comes with the meal.
-At present, salo turned to be more as a stereotype towards Ukrainians, however, some hundred years ago it was indeed an integral part of Ukrainian cuisine.
+At present, salo turned to be more of a stereotype towards Ukrainians, however, some hundred years ago it was indeed an integral part of Ukrainian cuisine.

 Alcoholic drinks are served with food in Ukraine and here “gorilka” (Ukrainian vodka) plays an important role.
 It is considered a universal drink because it is suitable for any event and feast.
 A heart-warming friendly conversation, whether it’s a business lunch or a family holiday.
 But it goes especially well with loyal friends and with the right snack.
 Who else knows this better than the hospitable Ukrainian!
 Ukrainians make horilka in a special way – with herbs, honey, or fruits – then this kind of alcoholic drink is called “nalyvka”, horilka made with the honey is called “medovukha”.

 When it comes to beverages, Ukrainians go for tea, coffee; “kvas” – a fermented drink made from black rye or rye bread, it contains up to 1,2% of alcohol though it is not considered an alcoholic beverage; “compot” – a soft drink based on berries or fruit.
 Different kinds of fruit juices are popular as well.
 Also, traditional for Ukraine is the self-squeezed fruit juices, made from the own fruit harvest.